Snowdar/asv-subtools/README.md

 ```

 #### Accelerate X-vector Extractor of Kaldi
-It spends so much time to compile models for different chunk utterances when extracting x-vectors based on Kaldi nnet3.
-ASV-Subtools provides a **offine** modification (MOD) in [subtools/kaldi/sid/nnet3/xvector/extract_xvectors.sh](./kaldi/sid/nnet3/xvector/extract_xvectors.sh) to accelerate extracting.
+It spends so much time to compile models for the utterances with different frames when extracting x-vectors based on Kaldi nnet3.
+ASV-Subtools provide an **offine** modification (MOD) in [subtools/kaldi/sid/nnet3/xvector/extract_xvectors.sh](./kaldi/sid/nnet3/xvector/extract_xvectors.sh) to accelerate extracting.
 This MOD requires two extra commands, **nnet3-compile-xvector-net** and **nnet3-offline-xvector-compute**.
 When extracting x-vectors, all model with different input chunk-size will be compiled firstly.
 Then the utterances which have the same frames could share a compiled nnet3 network.
 It saves much time by avoiding a lot of duplicate dynamic compilations.

 Besides, the ```scp``` spliting type w.r.t length of utterances ([subtools/splitDataByLength.sh](./splitDataByLength.sh)) is adopted to balance the frames of different ```nj``` when multi-processes is used.